LdyL/epython/README.md

 #The Extended Epiphany Python

 This is an Python interpreter used for parallel Python interpreting on Internet connected Epiphany cluster.
-This version is backwards-compatible, the syntax of original parallel Python remains unchanged.
+This version is backwards-compatible for all basic communicational calls, the syntax of original parallel Python remains unchanged.
 More e-cores can be transparently used with the extended ePython as long as enough Parallellas are connected.
-Interoperability with a full Python interpreter and garbage collection have been disabled

 The extended ePython has been developed by Dongyu Liang on the basis of Dr. Nick Brown's original ePython [licenced](LICENCE) under BSD-2.

 ##Installation

 On master node:

-change the -np argument of mpirun in epython.sh into the number of your parallella node Type make
+change the -np argument of mpirun in epython.sh into the number of your parallella node

+Type make

 Then sudo make install followed by starting a new bash session (execute bash at the command line.)

 On slave node(s):

 Type make

 Then sudo make install followed by starting a new bash session (execute bash at the command line.)

 If you do not install it then you can still run epython from the current directory, as ./epython.sh but ensure that epython-device.elf is in the current directory when you run the interpreter.
 The epython.sh script will detect whether to run as sudo (earlier versions of the parallella OS) or not (later versions.)